 Col of Agricultural & Life Sciences

-$15.77 per hour or higher depending on experience
+$16.46 per hour or higher depending upon experience and education

 Physical Requirements & Working Conditions:

 Physical ability to: perform assigned duties; may be required to work with toxic, volatile and corrosive chemicals and/or carcinogenic substances; may be required to work in adverse environmental conditions and/or carry or repeatedly lift heavy materials weighing up to 60 pounds, such as sacks of potatoes or fertilizer.

 Position is open until filled.
 First consideration will be given to applications received by February 15, 2019.

 Applicants who are selected as final possible candidates must be able to pass a criminal background check.

 University of Idaho is an Equal Opportunity/Affirmative Action/Veterans/Disability Employer.